tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: http.show-stack-trace

-    Include the error stack trace into |tcm| responses.
+    Whether error stack traces are shown in the web UI.

     |
     | Type: bool